mk-5/polygonal-io/README.md

 └── 📄 SpringBootApp.java
 ```

-Maybe you heard about "hexagonal architecture" , "ports&adapters", today I'd like to make the things a little bit easier to understand.
+Maybe you heard about "hexagonal architecture" , "ports&adapters", today I'd like to make everything a little bit easier to understand.
 Polygon - what is the "polygon" 🤔?
 To build something using polygons, every peace should match.
 Whatever polygons you choose -> they can be triangles, quarters, hexagons, doesn't meter, but they need to match with other polygons.
 In software development language it means that each domain package (polygon) should have the same kind of shape as other domain packages, and the same amount of entrance/communication points (edges).

 ## Plug-in configuration